 Myths around Cancer:

 People, in general, need to stop sensationalizing the human body.
-It is shameful that even easily detectable breast and Cervical Cancer goes unreported.
+It is shameful that even easily detectable breast and Cervical Cancer go unreported.
 It is time that men made the health of the women in their lives a top-priority thing.
 Housewives need to be selfish about their health too.”

 “We say that we get to live only once.
 Rather, we live every day and die only once.”

-Winter always Leads to Spring
+Winter always Leads to Spring.

-You need at least one person, might or might not be your spouse, who, without being judgmental, can hear you out.
+You need at least one person, who might or might not be your spouse, who, without being judgmental, can hear you out.
 We all need someone to hold our hands while crossing that dark tunnel.
-It’s amazing to see how quickly people recover.
+It’s incredible to see how quickly people recover.
 Sharing and caring is a human thing.
 By helping other people, I get helped.
 It’s the other way around.”